 Cooking tips

 How to toast pistachios: I like to toast pistachios in a pan, as this means I can keep a closer eye on them to make sure they don’t burn.
 Toast over medium-high heat and keep the pan moving to make sure they are evenly toasted.
-You can toast in the oven but I find it harder to control if they burn!
-Which we do not want.
+It should take about 5-7 minutes.
+Let them cool slightly before blending up.
+You can toast in the oven but I find it harder to control and that makes them easier to burn.

-How to store the pesto: any pesto you don’t use can be stored in the fridge in an airtight container or jar.
+How to store the pesto: Leftovers can be stored in the fridge in an airtight container or jar.
 It should last a week or two.
 If you want to keep it longer, I would advise adding it to a jar and levelling it out so it’s nice and flat.
 Then add some olive oil over the top to create a layer that essentially seals the pesto.
 This will stop it going bad as fast.
 The olive oil will solidify a bit in the fridge but once mixed into hot pasta or smoothed onto toasted bread, it’ll melt.

-How to store basil: any leftover basil should be stored in the following way to keep it alive and strong for a good week.
-Slice the ends off the basil stalks and place in a small glass or mug in around 1cm of water.
+How to store basil: to store any leftover basil, slice the ends off the basil stalks and place in a small glass or mug in around 1cm of water.
 Take a clean sandwich bag and cover the basil with it, pulling the bag down the glass.
 Then seal the sandwich bag around the glass/mug.
-Leave at room temp.
+Leave at room temp for a week.

 Frequently Asked Questions